mpv-player/mpv/DOCS/man/options.rst

 -----------

 ``--save-position-on-quit``
-    Always save the current playback position on quit.
+    Always save the current playback position on quit, and also when the ``loadfile`` command is used to replace the current playlist.
 When this file is played again later, the player will seek to the old playback position on start.
-This does not happen if playback of a file is stopped in any other way than quitting.
-For example, going to the next file in the playlist will not save the position, and start playback at beginning the next time the file is played.
+This does not happen if playback of a file is stopped in other ways.
+    For example, going to the next file in the playlist will not save the position, and will start playback at beginning the next time the file is played.

     This behavior is disabled by default, but is always available when quitting the player with Shift+Q.